httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Client and Server Provide Full Representation Data

-The request contains a `Digest` field-value calculated on the enclosed representation.
+The request contains a `Representation-Digest` field-value calculated on the enclosed representation.
 It also includes an `Accept-Encoding: br` header field that advertises the client supports Brotli encoding.

 The response includes a `Content-Encoding: br` that indicates the selected representation is Brotli-encoded.
-The `Digest` field-value is therefore different compared to the request.
+The `Representation-Digest` field-value is therefore different compared to the request.

 For presentation purposes, the response body is displayed as a Base64-encoded string because it contains